 In PSHE, we will be exploring rights, duties and consequences.
 Furthermore, we will be continuing to develop the skills of resilience, reflectiveness and thinking.

 This unit will look at exploring pitch through listening to music from around the world.

 Dates for the Diary

 Full PE kits are needed for Mondays and Wednesdays.
 This includes dark shorts/tracksuit bottoms (for outdoor PE if the weather is cold), a white t-shirt, socks and appropriate footwear.

-Spellings for this half term will be recapping the Year 3’s Autumn 2 spellings along with learning strategies for Year 4’s new exception words.
+Spellings for this half term will be recapping the Year 3’s Spring 2 spellings along with learning strategies for Year 4’s new exception words.